• Skip to primary navigation

 Shaoxing Rice Wine - Shaoxing rice wine adds subtle complexity and helps tenderize the chicken.
 If it is unavailable, dry sherry or a mild sake can be a suitable replacement.

-Creamy Peanut Butter - Smooth peanut butter is recommended for nutty sweet chilli sauce.
+Creamy Peanut Butter - The best peanut butter for bang bang chicken sauce is natural, smooth peanut butter without added sugar.
 The velvety texture and a deep, nutty richness that balances the dish's spicy and tangy elements, creating a luxurious mouthfeel.
 The hero for this homemade spicy peanut sauce adds a savory umami quality and complements when paired with soy sauce and garlic, making the dish more complex and satisfying.
 For a nut-free option, consider Organic Sunflower Seed Butter!

 Chinese Black Vinegar (镇江香醋, zhènjiāng xiāngcù) - Chinkiang vinegar or Zhenjiang vinegar is made from fermented various grains such as black sticky rice or regular glutinous rice.
 It has a distinctive taste that is rich, pungent and tart flavor with a hint of sweetness.
 The vinegar's acidity harmonizes the heat of chili and the numbing Sichuan peppercorns, creating a cohesive flavor in Bang Bang Chicken's sauce.